 - Works perfectly without JavaScript.

-- Option to load CSS and custom styles only when/where Coldform is displayed
+- Option to load CSS only when Coldform is displayed

 - Option to reset default settings